What is the appeal time limit for the S.C. State Supreme Court?

 Answer:

-For Circuit Court orders and judgments of the Court of Common Pleas, the Notice of Appeal must be served on all respondents within 30 days of receipt of written notice of the entry of the judgment or the order.
-It must be filed within ten days thereafter.
+For Circuit Court orders and judgments from the Court of Common Pleas, you must serve the Notice of Appeal on all respondents within thirty days of receiving written notice of the judgment or order.
+You then have ten days to file the appeal.

-For the Court of General Sessions division of the Circuit Court, the Notice of Appeal must be served within 10 days of sentencing, if the appeal is from a conviction or revocation of probation.
-Notice of Appeal from other orders must be served within ten days of receipt of written notice of the entry of judgment.
+If the appeal is from a conviction or probation revocation in the Court of General Sessions, the Notice of Appeal must be served within ten days of sentencing.
+For other orders from this court, service must occur within ten days of receiving written notice of the judgment.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.